Camping Food Ideas – No Refrigeration Required!

 Be sure to add some toppings for extra flavor.

-Nuts are a high-protein snack that will help boost your energy levels after a long day of outdoor fun.
-If you love crunchy snacks, they’re a much healthier alternative to potato chips.
+Nuts are a high-protein snack that will boost your energy levels after a long day of outdoor fun.
+If you enjoy crunchy snacks, they’re a far healthier alternative to potato chips.

 Various nuts